-Hadrian’s hand-picked successor, Antoninus Pius (r.
-A.D.
-138–61), continued the wise and caring rule of Trajan and Hadrian which is reflected in his nickname, Pius, meaning “pious.”
-Able to maintain peace through the strength of the Army, Rome was strong and prosperous under Antoninus’s firm rule.
-Succeeding him was a young man also chosen by Hadrian, Marcus Aurelius (r.
-A.D.
-161–80), who was only seventeen at the time of his appointment.
-While emperor, Marcus Aurelius recorded his thoughts about life, today known as Meditations.
+Succeeding Antoninus Pius (reigned AD 138-61) was a young man also chosen by Hadrian, Marcus Aurelius (reigned AD 161–80), who was only seventeen at the time of his appointment.
+Emperor Marcus Aurelius recorded his thoughts about life, today known as Meditations.
 It was his unhappy fate, however, to face the growing aggression of the nomadic tribes from the East that looked west for more land and rich cities to plunder.

 - Ancient Roman

 - Aureus (Coin) Portraying Emperor Marcus Aurelius

 - Obv: M ANTONINVS AVG ARM PARTH MAX Rev: TRP XXII IMP IIII COS III